Central Auditory Processing Disorder Symptoms

 The first symptoms of auditory processing disorder in children are usually language related.
 Obvious difficulty with pronunciation and vocabulary are directly related to APD.
 Other auditory processing symptoms such as difficulty following directions are sometimes harder to pick up.
 These language related issues are often called language processing disorder.

 In many cases, parents are not aware of an auditory processing deficit until the homework starts to pile up and it takes too long.
 Or a child who knows the material has disappointing grades.
 Language processing is the most fundamental of all learning skills — we even think in English!
 Auditory processing problems undermine learning confidence and independence.

-For information on how the symptoms of central auditory processing disorder vary by age, please follow this link:
+For information on how central auditory processing disorder symptoms vary by age, please follow this link:

 Central auditory processing checklist by age

 There are a number of different auditory processing skills that are undermined by auditory processing disorder, including auditory discrimination, auditory memory and auditory sequencing.
 To learn more about these skills, follow this link:

 Gemm Learning Can Address Auditory Processing Symptoms

 An auditory processing deficit can be exercised and strengthened.
 Most children develop these skills naturally, simply by listening to the language around them.
 Some need more stimulation and practice than occurs in daily life — our treatment program for APD provides that added exercise, the equivalent of listening to millions of words in just a few months.